Inshadowin/react-permissions/README.md

   // event when action is denied
   // fire alerts, write logs or redirects - do anything onDenied?: (action: string) => void,

-};
+  // if you need to implement custom check
+  // by default we need to have all actions allowed isAllowed?: (allowedActions: string[], deniedActions: string[]) => boolean, };

 return <PermissionCheck>Secure Content</PermissionCheck>;